-Whooping cough (pertussis) is a contagious respiratory infection that causes a severe hacking coughing, followed by a high pitched “whoop” sound when the person takes in their next breath.
+Whooping cough (pertussis) is a contagious respiratory infection that causes severe hacking, coughing, followed by a high-pitched “whoop” sound when the person takes in their next breath.

 Prior to the development of the vaccine, whooping cough was common among children, but now cases are limited to children who are too young to receive the vaccination.

-A research team from the University of Texas and Synthetic Biologics Inc. worked together to develop two antibodies that have the potential to treat or prevent pertussis.
+A research team from the University of Texas and Synthetic Biologics Inc. worked together to develop two antibodies that can treat or prevent pertussis.
 Whooping cough is a highly contagious respiratory tract infection that affects millions of infants worldwide.

 Development of the antibodies has been in progress over the last five years, and the new treatments will be used as anti-pertussis injections.
 In preclinical testing on animals, the antibodies provided short-term immunity and treatment to accelerate recovery.

 Potential new treatment for whooping cough developed by Texas engineers Whooping cough can lead to life-threatening symptoms and painful fits of coughing.
 The Centers for Disease Control and Prevention estimate that over 16 million cases of whooping cough occur each year, and it is still a leading cause of death in infants in developing countries.